lemlac/mulem/docs/reference.md

 ### Block Expressions

 A block wraps multiple expressions into one.
 Each block is a new scope.
 Newline after certain keywords or symbols and indentation starts a block.
 The last expression evaluated in a block is its value.
-Use `_` (wildcard) to leave a block empty.
+Use `void` to leave a block empty.

 ```